asnowc/cpcall/api/cpcall.api.md

 declare namespace web {
     export {
+        CpcFailAsyncRespondError,
+        CpcFailRespondError,
+        CpcUnregisteredCommandError,
+        MakeCallers,
+        CpCall,
         createWebSocketCpc,
         createWebStreamCpc
     }
 }
 export { web }

+// Warnings were encountered during analysis:
+//
+// dist/cpc.d.ts:25:5 - (ae-forgotten-export) The symbol "createFrameIterator" needs to be exported by the entry point index.d.ts
+// dist/cpc.d.ts:26:5 - (ae-forgotten-export) The symbol "packageCpcFrame" needs to be exported by the entry point index.d.ts
+// dist/cpc.d.ts:27:5 - (ae-forgotten-export) The symbol "decodeCpcFrame" needs to be exported by the entry point index.d.ts
+// dist/cpc.d.ts:28:5 - (ae-forgotten-export) The symbol "CpcFrameEncoder" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)